wp-plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.36.0 =
+* New: Functions to get the Joomla imported posts, categories and users
+* New add-on: JReviews

 = 1.35.0 =
 * New: Function to get the Joomla installation language